Mountain beech forest

 Silver beech, Hall’s tōtara, kāpuka/broadleaf and pōkākā occur sporadically at lower elevations and/or where rainfall is higher, but mountain beech occurs alone on the most stress-prone sites.

-The expected natural range of mountain beech forest is 1,165,179 hectares, most notably around the South Island’s southern lakes, in inland Canterbury and those parts of the Kaimanawa Mountains that lie east of the Tongariro volcanoes.
+The projected natural range of mountain beech forest is 1,165,179 hectares, most notably around the South Island’s southern lakes, in inland Canterbury and those parts of the Kaimanawa Mountains that lie east of the Tongariro volcanoes.

 More about Beech forests (in general) can be found here.